San Ysidro McDonald's massacre: Aftermath

 Within two days of the massacre, the restaurant had been refurbished and renovated.
 The restaurant planned to again open for business in the hope that—as one employee commented—the building would become "just another McDonald's."
 Following discussions between community leaders and McDonald's executives, a decision was reached on July 24 that the restaurant would not reopen.
 The renovated restaurant was demolished at midnight on September 26.
 Following the closure and demolition of the restaurant, McDonald's donated the ground to the city, with the stipulation that no restaurant be constructed upon the site.
-For over four years, alternate plans to convert the site into either a memorial park or a shrine to the dead were considered.
+For more than four years, plans to convert the site into either a memorial park or a shrine to the dead were considered.
 The land was sold in February 1988 to Southwestern College for $136,000, with the agreement that a 300 sqft area in front of the campus extension the college intended to construct be set aside as a permanent memorial to the 21 victims.
 McDonald's later constructed another restaurant two blocks from the site of the massacre upon West San Ysidro Boulevard.
 The restaurant chain also announced a commitment to donate $1 million to a survivors' fund, with Joan Kroc, the widow of McDonald's founder Ray Kroc, also adding a personal contribution of $100,000 to assist with burial costs, financial aid for relatives of the deceased, and counseling for survivors.
-The sum total of donations received by this fund would exceed $1.4 million.
-Amidst impromptu protests from some San Ysidro residents and donors, Etna Huberty received the first payout from this fund.
+The sum total of donations received by this fund exceeded $1.4 million.
+Amidst impromptu protests from some San Ysidro residents and donors, Etna Huberty received the first pay-out from this fund.
 (Note: The San Ysidro Family Survivors fund defended their decision to provide a donation to the Etna Huberty and her children, stating author and donor Norman Cousins had stipulated a percentage of his donation be given to Huberty's wife and daughters as they too were victims of the tragedy.)